Joe Mack (catcher)

-Joseph Allan Mack (born December 27, 2002) is an American professional baseball catcher for the Miami Marlins organization.
+Joseph Allan Mack (born December 27, 2002) is an American professional baseball catcher for the Miami Marlins of Major League Baseball (MLB).
 He was selected by the Marlins in the first round of the 2021 Major League Baseball draft.

 Amateur career

 Mack lives in East Amherst, New York, and attended Williamsville East High School.
 As a sophomore, Mack batted .462 with four home runs and was named All-Western New York.
 His junior season was canceled due to COVID-19.
 Mack played in the 2020 Perfect Game All-American Classic.
 He entered his senior year as the top-ranked baseball player in the state of New York by MaxPreps and as one of the best catching prospects in the 2021 Major League Baseball draft.
 Mack signed a letter of intent to play college baseball at Clemson.
 As a senior, he led Williamsville East to the section A-1 championship.

 Professional career

 Mack was selected with the 31st overall pick in the 2021 Major League Baseball draft by the Miami Marlins.
-Mack signed with Miami for a bonus of $2.5 million.
+He signed with Miami for a bonus of $2.5 million.
 Mack made his professional debut with the Rookie-level Florida Complex League Marlins, slashing .132/.373/.208 with one home run, twenty walks, and 22 strikeouts over 53 at-bats.

+Mack split the 2022 campaign between the FCL Marlins and the Single-A Jupiter Hammerheads, slashing .243/.383/.385 with five home runs and 15 RBI over 44 total appearances.
+He spent the 2023 season with the High-A Beloit Sky Carp, hitting .218/.295/.287 with six home runs and 36 RBI across 120 appearances.

+In 2024, Mack played in 125 games split between Beloit and the Double-A Pensacola Blue Wahoos, batting a cumulative .252/.338/.468 with 24 home runs and 78 RBI.
+He made 125 appearances for Pensacola and the Triple-A Jacksonville Jumbo Shrimp during the 2025 season, slashing .257/.338/.475 with 21 home runs, 58 RBI, and nine stolen bases.

+On November 18, 2025, Mack was added to the 40-man roster.